 - Participate in our workshops.

-- Wander about local villages.
+- Wander about local villages and markets.

 - Indulge in fabulous fresh meals.